A-Nitram/Jaxxa-Rimworld/README.md

 -DropPod Intercept Mode
 -Fix to Toggle of Visually Showing Shields not being restored on Save Load -Shield Texture Updates
+-
+0.08
+-Added ED-VisibleRadius
+--Allows you to keep the radius up for Trade beacons and SunLamps after deselecting them -Rebalanced (Reduced) research costs
 ~~~

 ##License: